Home Podcasts NO SUCH THING

 NO SUCH THING

-iHeartPodcasts and Kaleidoscope 70 episodes Latest May 27, 2026
+iHeartPodcasts and Kaleidoscope 70 Episodes Jul 1, 2026

 Join Manny, Noah, and Devan — three best friends and journalists — as they settle dumb arguments by actually doing the research.
 Each week, they start with a debate or discussion on topics like why men don't ask follow-up questions, whether schools should ban phones, or if dating an AI chatbot is cheating.
 Then, they go out into the world, talk to experts, conduct experiments, and find the answer.
 NO SUCH THING is an explainer podcast about pop culture, the internet, and whatever weird thing your group chat can't agree on.
 New episodes on Wednesdays.